Newlyn: a Cornish town steeped in historyPosted by Rebecca Jackson on Feb 02, 2018

 Insider tip: for a delicious local dining experience, we recommend the historic Newlyn maritime pub, Tolcarne Inn, run by Ben Tunnicliffe.
 The fresh catch of the day is served alongside local produce, so you’re guaranteed to experience a true taste of Cornwall.

 Whether you’re a history-buff, an art-lover, a shopaholic or a foodie, there’s something for everyone in Newlyn.
 What’s more, if you’d like to experience Newlyn like a local, what better place to stay than right in the heart of the town, overlooking the breathtaking coastal views?
-Our stunning property, Blue Elvin, is perfect for a family retreat or a gathering of friends; you can check current availability here.
+Our stunning property, Blue Elvin, is perfect for a family retreat or a gathering of friends.